ronbactawar/Deepfake/README.md

 Abstract: This repository attempts to reproduce the results of (1) ObamaNet project and (2) Face2Face project

+OBAMANET (OBJECTIVE)

+The objective of ObamaNet is to simulate speaking dynamics (on Obama) using an audio voice.
+An LSTM network is used to convert audio signals into facial keypoints which are then used by Pix2Pix to render predicted images of Obama.
+Images are then combined into a video with the audio to demonstrate Obama speaking.

 OBAMANET (INSTRUCTIONS)

 Download the obamanet folder